ufz/ogs/web/content/docs/userguide/blocks/processes.md

 </process>
 ```

-In 3D case it has to be defined on Z-axis as negative value: $-9.81$.
-So the code in project file would look like this:
+In a 3D with gravity along the z-axis pointing downwards one would write the following definition for the specific body force:

 ```xml
 <process>